Health Psychology Graduate Students

 Corinne Meinhausen

-Corinne Meinhausen is a fourth-year graduate student in the Health Psychology program.
+Corinne Meinhausen is a fifth-year graduate student in the Health Psychology program.
 Her research focuses on the psychological impact of medical trauma and the biological and behavioral forces related to resiliency and pathological fear learning.
 She is particularly interested in how these mechanisms can lead to the development of early interventions for post-traumatic stress disorder.

 Advisors: Professors Jennifer Sumner and Ted Robles